 The Industrial Coating Application eCourse is a comprehensive training program based on the NACE No. 13/SSPC-ACS-1 standard that sets the criteria for a qualified workforce that can meet contractors' and facility owners' need for consistent, quality work completed accurately, safely, and at a reasonable cost.

 The eCourse benchmarks best practices in safety, process control, surface preparation, coatings application, and inspection.
-It’s a must-take, interactive course for coating applicators or anyone new to the coatings industry.
+It's a must-take, interactive course for anyone new to the coatings industry, as well as safety directors, contractors, foremen, supervisors, applicators, and inspectors.
 The eCourse features engaging slides, short quizzes, and downloadable resources that can be used on the job.

 Module 1: Safety Codes, Practices, and Standards

 Learn general safety guidelines, whether you're working in the field or shop environments in the coatings industry.
 Get familiarized with recognized safe work practices based on industry standards.